Let’s begin by reviewing some statistics: “Ten out of ten people will die.”

 If you hear the word “trust” and think it is an estate planning tool used only by the rich, you should know that over the past few decades, individuals and families in all income brackets are using trusts to plan their estates and to avoid the costs and delays of probate.
 In fact, the smaller your estate, the reason to get a trust in place is even more important because you don’t want to squander even one cent of your assets.

 Trusts have become an even more important estate planning tool in San Diego and throughout Southern California because of the value of real estate.
 With the average cost of a home typically in the $500,000 range, a trust can save your heirs thousands of dollars by avoiding the probate process where court costs, executor fees, and attorney fees are based on a percentage of the value of the estate.
 The cost of probate if you have a home with a market value of $500,000 home not including your financial accounts and other assets in your estate will easily cost your heirs upwards of $24,000, and a couple of years tangled up in the court system.
 You can avoid these fees and unnecessary waste of your loved ones time, by creating a revocable living trust and the supplemental documents that go with the Trust.
-The whole estate plan package will typically cost you less than $1,500 and two-easy visits –the first visit for information gathering, the second visit for your signing appointment.

 What is a Trust?